Learning and teaching 2023

 Dual mode delivery will continue to be an option in our business continuity planning if for any reason the campus has to close (e.g., natural disasters or further impacts of the pandemic).
 Nuku will enable far greater digital engagement if this was to happen than has been possible in previous years.

 Accessing course content remotely

-If you cannot find this information, talk to your Student Success Adviser, who are there to assist you with any challenges you might have during trimester.
+If you cannot find this information, talk to your Student Success Adviser, who is there to assist you with any challenges you might have during the trimester.
 You can find your Student Success Adviser through Pūaha.

 Studying while you have COVID-19

 If you test positive for COVID-19 and are feeling well enough, you may still want to study while you are isolating.